openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 - `ui`: Controls the UI in two possible ways:
   - `ui:$path` where `$path` is either `/basicui/app?...` for navigating sitemaps (using the native renderer) or `/some/absolute/path` for navigating (using the web view).
   - `ui:$commandItemSyntax` where `$commandItemSyntax` is the same syntax as used for the [UI Command Item]({{base}}/mainui/about.html#ui-command-item).
-- `http:` or `https:` : Opens the fully qualified URL in an embedded browser on the device
+- `http:` or `https:` : Opens the fully qualified URL in an embedded browser on the device.

 Examples: